-The parent-company-only financial statements were approved and authorized for issue by the Board of Directors on March 15, 2023.
+The consolidated financial statements were approved and authorized for issue by the Board of Directors on March 15, 2023.

 III.
 Application of new and revised standards and interpretations

 (I) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted.